aiji42/next-image-loader/README.md

 })
 ```

 2\.
-Put `image-loader.config.js` in the project root (in the same directory as next.config.js).
+Create `image-loader.config.js` in your project root (in the same directory as next.config.js).
 ```js
 // image-loader.config.js
 import { imageLoader } from 'next-image-loader/image-loader'